adamhrv/vframeio/content/docs/detectors/9n235/index.md

 ### Funding

 - Development of the 9N235/9N210 detector is largely based on several years of prior research supported by grants from Prototype Fund and SIDA/Meedan (2019-2021)
-- Initial development self-supported by workshops and exhibition fees (2022-2023)
+- Initial prototypes and development self-supported by workshops and exhibition fees (2022-2023)
 - Performance improvements and benchmark dataset improvements for version 1C supported by [Fenix Insight](https://fenix-insight.com/) (2022-2023)
 - Read more about VFRAME's supporters [here](/funding)